olepoeschl/NQueensFAF/README.md

 shifts more work towards a GPU.<br>
 Also, <name> may include only a part of the full name.
 For referring to 'RTX 3080 Founders Edition' it suffices to use the name '3080'.<br> The GPU option flags are generally separated by ':'.
-Flags are
+Other flags are
-- wg (workgroup size on the GPU, standard option 64 is best for NVIDIA GPUs.
+1) `wg` ⟶ workgroup size on the GPU, standard option 64 is best for NVIDIA GPUs.
-  Only set it to 24 for integrated Intel GPUs)
+  Only set it to 24 for integrated Intel GPUs.
-- al (for systems with more than 1 GPU. use all GPUs containing the string
-  <name> in their description)
+2) `al` ⟶ for systems with more than 1 GPU.
+Enables use of all GPUs containing the string <name> in their description.
 Some Examples:
 - N=20 on GPU 'RTX 3080 Founders Edition' with the default workgroup size 64<br>
 `nqueensfaf-cli 20 gpu -g=3080:bm1`